mustafaalbassam/Mustafa-AWS-Resume-Challenge/README.md

 ### **Project Overview: Static Web Hosting on AWS with Terraform & GitHub Actions**

- This comprehensive a multi-series, Infrastructure as Code and CI/CD automation project.
+ This a comprehensive, multi-series, Infrastructure as Code and CI/CD automation project.

  It is designed to simplify and accelerate your learning of deploying secure, scalable static websites on AWS using Terraform and GitHub Actions.

 You’ll build a complete AWS-based web infrastructure from scratch—covering DNS, SSL, S3 website hosting, and CloudFront CDN—while mastering modular Terraform design and automation practices.